decretist/Dissertation/Chapter3/chapter3.md

 Latin 3886.
 It does not appear to have a preface of any kind, but launches immediately into the abbreviation starting with "*Humanum genus duobus regitur*."
-In the apparent absence then of any first-hand evidence from Omnebene himself, we have only Robert's word that Omnebene was Gratian's student, and so, like Noonan, "[w]e are left to speculate as to how sound his story was."[@noonan_gratian_1979, 153-154] In the end, there may be little more informational content to be extracted from the statement than that Robert understood Omnebene to be working within a specific intellectual tradition of which Gratian was, by that time, the acknowledged founder.
+In the apparent absence then of any first-hand evidence from Omnibonus himself, we have only Robert's word that Omnibonus was Gratian's student, and so, like Noonan, "[w]e are left to speculate as to how sound his story was."[@noonan_gratian_1979, 153-154] In the end, there may be little more informational content to be extracted from the statement than that Robert understood Omnibonus to be working within a specific intellectual tradition of which Gratian was, by that time, the acknowledged founder.

-### Simon of Bisignano
+## Simon of Bisignano

 Simon of Bisignano (fl.
 1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^16] The evidence that Simon of Bisignano was a student of Gratian comes from at least two internal references in his *Summa*:[^17] Simon refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2,[^18] and again refers to Gratian as *magister* in his comments on D.4 c.31 of *de Consecratione*: "*Quod quamuis Magister noster docuerit, nos tamen in hoc nolumus eum imitari.* Although our master taught that, we nevertheless do not wish to imitate him in this."[@simon_of_bisignano_summa_2014, 542] (trans.
 PLE)

-There is however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career and the documentary evidence we have for Simon's professional career as a canonist.
+There is, however, a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career and the documentary evidence we have for Simon's professional career as a canonist.
 Although it is not quite chronologically impossible for Simon to have been Gratian's student, it seems far more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian".
 Yet again, we appear to dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been